 The results of the preliminary economic assessment represent forward-looking information that is subject to a number of known and unknown risks, uncertainties and other factors that may cause actual results to differ materially from those anticipated in such information.
-This information speaks only as of the date of this Technical Report, and is based on a number of assumptions which are believed to be true but which may prove to be incorrect in future.
+This information speaks only as of the date of this Technical Report and is based on a number of assumptions which are believed to be true but which may prove to be incorrect in future.
 The preliminary economic assessment is preliminary in nature and it includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves.
 There is no certainty that the preliminary economic assessment will be realized.
 Please refer to subsection 2.5 of this Report.

-MVC's contract with El Teniente has extended the mine life to 2037 and construction of the \$30 million Phase Two Cauquenes Expansion project is expected to be completed in Q4-2018.
-Equipment required includes rougher and cleaner flotation cells, desliming cyclones, a concentrate regrind mill and a concentrate thickener.
-MVC's December 2016 development plan presents an economic assessment of producing 1,461 million pounds of copper and 38 million pounds of molybdenum contained in sulphide concentrates with metal production based on the inferred mineral resource estimates for Fresh, Cauquenes and Colihues tailings.
+MVC's contract with El Teniente has extended the mine life to 2037 and construction of the Phase Two Cauquenes Expansion project was essentially complete in 2018.
+MVC's December 2018 development plan presents an economic assessment of producing 1,389 million pounds of copper and 37 million pounds of molybdenum contained in sulphide concentrates with metal production based on the inferred mineral resource estimates for Fresh, Cauquenes and Colihues tailings.

-Annual production over the initial ten year period (2019-2028) is estimated to be 85 to 90 million pounds of copper per year at a cash cost of production of approximately \$1.51/lb Cu, excluding royalties.
-Royalties are estimated to be \$0.88/lb Cu at the base case metal prices used in the economic analysis.
-At a 7% discount rate, the unlevered after tax net present value for the Project is estimated to be approximately US\$480 million at an assumed long term copper price of \$3.30/lb Cu.
-Over the life of the contract, total EBITDA for MVC is estimated to be \$2.5 billion, of which \$1.2 billion is the estimated El Teniente royalty.
+Average annual production over the initial ten-year period (2019-2028) is estimated to be 85 million pounds of copper per year at a cash cost of production of approximately \$1.57/lb Cu, excluding royalties.
+Royalty payments are estimated to be \$0.82/lb Cu at the base case metal prices used in the economic analysis.
+MVC's total sustaining capital cost to 2037 is estimated to be \$105 million.
+At a 7% discount rate, the after tax net present value for the Project is estimated to be approximately US\$403 million at an assumed long-term copper price of \$3.30/lb Cu.